-Long-term liabilities decreased during the year by approximately \$200,000 as a result of the District's principal portions of its long-term debt due May 1, 2016, which total \$200,000 and are included in current liabilities.
+Long-term liabilities decreased during the year by approximately \$200,000 as a result of the payments of the District's long-term debt.
+At April 30, 2017, the District had two issues of long-term debt outstanding, debt certificates issued in 2008 and general obligation bonds (alternative revenue source) issued in 2014.